vistuleB/on/README.md

 on.lazy_empty_nonempty      // (instead of on.empty_nonempty)
 ```

-The second callback always uses lazy evaluation since otherwise the
-API function would not be usable with the `use <-` syntax.

 ## Skipping variants for which the identity callback should be used

 Specialized API functions whose names refer to